April 4, 2011.

 Does anyone know of recognized tools which solve this problem?
 I've seen many homebrew systems, but nothing clean and reusable.
-Sure, you can store the cronjobs in a Puppet config for a machine, which makes recovering from losing that machine easy, but it would still require a manual recovery, which is probably acceptable but not quite perfect.
+Sure, you can store the cronjobs in a Puppet config for a machine, which makes recovering from losing that machine easy, but it would still require a manual recovery, which is likely acceptable but not perfect.

 Adding a map-reduce layer makes it possible to perform data and/or processing intensive operations in a reasonable amount of time.
 You might use it for calculating suggested users in a social graph, or for generating analytics reports.

 For sufficiently small systems you can often get away with adhoc queries on a SQL database, but that approach may not scale up trivially once the quantity of data stored or write-load requires sharding your database, and will usually require dedicated slaves for the purpose of performing these queries (at which point, maybe you'd rather use a system designed for analyzing large quantities of data, rather than fighting your database).

 Most applications start out with a web application communicating directly with a database.
 This approach tends to be sufficient for most applications, but there are some compelling reasons for adding a platform layer, such that your web applications communicate with a platform layer which in turn communicates with your databases.